earthsaharat/PythonTimeTester/README.md

 # PythonTimeTester

-This is the time tester for your python program
+This is the runtime tester for your python program

 ## How to use